William Fisher (cricketer)

 William Thornton Fisher (31 August 1865 – 1 June 1945) was an Australian cricketer.
-He played two first-class matches for Queensland between 1892-93 and 1893-94.
+He played two first-class matches for Queensland between 1892–93 and 1893–94.
 He was South Brisbane's first captain in Queensland district cricket.

 Cricket career

-Fisher was playing cricket for the Alberts club in Brisbane in the 1880's and in 1886 he was a member of an Alberts side which played a Rockhampton XI and was noted as one of the standout players.
+Fisher was playing cricket for the Alberts club in Brisbane in the 1880s and in 1886 he was a member of an Alberts side which played a Rockhampton XI and was noted as one of the standout players.
 In 1887 he began playing for Blackalls Club, and in November 1887 he was selected to represent Queensland in a non First-class tour game against the touring English side, and he played for Queensland against the English again in a second tour game in December.

 In January 1888 Fisher was selected to represent a Combined XI for clubs in the senior cricket association in Brisbane which played a Combined XI for clubs from the junior association.
 He was playing for Alberts Cricket Club again in 1888, and was noted as one of the best batsmen in Queensland for the year having the highest average in senior cricket, 25.63 from sixteen innings.
 In March 1889 he was selected to represent Queensland again in a non First-class inter-colonial cricket match against New South Wales which Queensland won, although Fisher was run out for four in Queensland's innings.
 He won the Alberts club trophy for best batting in 1889, having scored 101 not out in the season which was the highest for the club.

 In 1891 Fisher played in a match for Indooroopilly Cricket Club, in addition to continuing to represent Alberts, and in March he also represented Queensland again in an intercolonial match.
 In 1892 Fisher scored 205 in a match for the B.I.
 Club in a game against Brisbane Hospital which was the record score for the season, and he also won the Alberts Club trophy for best batting again for averaging 32.00 over ten innings for the club.
 As of October 1892 Fisher was keeping wicket for Alberts, and by January 1893 he was captaining the side.